Defining Insurance company Bad Faith

 In almost all personal injury cases, the insurance company holds the purse strings when it comes to settlement.
 Every insurance contract contains an .1 When an individual or entity signs up for insurance coverage, the purpose of the coverage is to provide compensation when the unexpected happens, including situations when the covered individual or entity is negligent.

 Whatever the circumstance, when the insurance company refuses to pay or defend a claim in bad faith, or if the insurance company unreasonably delays payment on a claim, the covered individual may have a cause of action directly against the insurance company over and above the insurance policy limit.
 In other words, there are no limits on a bad faith insurance claim, even if the value of a particular claim exceeds the limits of the subject insurance policy.
+Find out what is bad faith for an insurance company and how to protect yourself.

 Why do Insurance Companies Commit Bad Faith